Love what you do and do what you love. For me living is about passion.

 This one came as a surprise and was brought about by two dogs meeting one frozen winter morning on the streets of London.

 Polo gripped me with a powerful passion and I followed its call.
 I broke both arms playing polo and then I played again.
 I won tournaments and lost others.
 I discovered a new level of connection to a horse, to my teammates and to a small plastic ball, a connection I thought was not possible before.
 I trained hard, I played hard and I tried hard and then one day I found out that the best shot was effortless.

 When I am tired I go to the sea.
 When I am depleted and feel I have hit rock bottom I go to the sea.
 I go there when I'm happy or when I want to create something new, when I want to relax or when I want to have fun.

 It welcomes me every time, it cleanses me and strengthens me, it restores me and gets me ready for whatever comes next.
 Sailing, scuba diving or simply lying on the beach, I feel the sea is always there for me.

 I find passion in working.
 In the books I have written.
-In the start-ups that I have created, in the projects that I have delivered.
+In the start-ups I have created, in the projects that I have delivered.
 In the slides of a presentation that went well.
-In doing what I feel is right for that business.
+In doing what I feel is right for a person or a business.

-I discovered that passion, work and life go well together and that work-life balance is in fact a measure of the joy you find in your work.
-And that passion does not need to be an extra curricular activity.
+I discovered that passion, work and life go well together and work-life balance is in fact a measure of the joy you find in your work.
+And that passion doesn't need to be an extra curricular activity.